The 11th Hour with Stephanie Ruhle

-The 11th Hour with Stephanie Ruhle is an American nightly news and politics television program airing weeknights at 11:00 pm ET on MSNBC that premiered on September 6, 2016.
-It was hosted by Brian Williams, the former host of NBC Nightly News. until December 9, 2021.
+The 11th Hour with Stephanie Ruhle is an American nightly news and politics television program airing weeknights at 11:00 pm ET on MS NOW that premiered on September 6, 2016.
+It was hosted by Brian Williams until December 9, 2021.
 The show began utilizing a rotating list of guest hosts on December 13, 2021.
 Stephanie Ruhle was named the subsequent full time host on March 2, 2022.

 History

 The show launched on September 6, 2016, as a temporary program wrapping up the election news of the day, while previewing stories that will be top-ticket news items the next morning.
 It replaced a rerun of All In with Chris Hayes.

-The program is Williams' second show in MSNBC's primetime schedule, as he formerly hosted The News with Brian Williams, which aired on the network from 1996 to 2002 before moving to CNBC.
+The program was Williams' second show in MSNBC's primetime schedule, as he formerly hosted The News with Brian Williams, which aired on the network from 1996 to 2002 before moving to CNBC.
 Originally the program was Monday to Thursday only, and despite its name, aired for only a half hour.
 The last half hour of Hardball aired following the half hour program.
 At times the program was extended due to breaking news coverage.
 The program expanded to Friday nights in January and on March 20, 2017, was extended to one hour daily.
 On April 13, 2017, MSNBC officially extended the program to an hour long.

-The program primarily features interviews with reporters covering the major stories of the evening, panels composed of former government officials and subject matter experts, and the occasional politician.
-Williams eschews the conflict-ridden panels of competing opinion shows.
-Interviews with newsmakers are either live or to tape as close to air time as possible, to maintain immediacy.
-Similar to the original Nightline which focused on the Iran hostage crisis, the program focused primarily on the actions of the presidency of Donald Trump and Williams leads each broadcast noting the number of days since the Trump presidency began, as well as how many days remain before it ends.
-Since the presidency of Joe Biden began, the program now counts the number of days of the Biden administration and mostly discusses Biden administration actions.
+Under Williams, the program primarily featured interviews with reporters covering the major stories of the evening, panels composed of former government officials and subject matter experts, and the occasional politician.
+Williams eschewed the conflict-ridden panels of competing opinion shows.
+Interviews with newsmakers were either live or to tape as close to air time as possible, to maintain immediacy.
+Similar to the original Nightline which focused on the Iran hostage crisis, the program focused primarily on the actions of the presidency of Donald Trump and Williams led each broadcast noting the number of days since the Trump presidency began, as well as how many days remain before it ended.
+During the presidency of Joe Biden began, the program counted the number of days of the Biden administration and mostly discussed Biden administration actions.